QChASM/AaronTools-docs/source/tutorials/coding_with_geometries.rst

         geom = Geometry('benzene.xyz')
         geom.find('C')

-    this will return all carbon atoms on the "benzene.xyz" geometry:
+    this will return a list of the carbon atoms in the "benzene.xyz" geometry:

     .. code-block:: text